r2devops/hub/docs/jobs/dynamic_tests/trivy.md

 ##### By default, this job

- - Is avaible for any edition of GitLab
+* Is avaible for any edition of GitLab

- - Is 100% autonom - you don't have any updates or config to do, but obviously you can change the values of the variables or configure your own script
+* Is 100% autonom - you don't have any updates or config to do, but obviously you can change the values of the variables or configure your own script

- - Analysis with [Trivy](https://github.com/aquasecurity/trivy) the GitLab's repo (image or/and filesystem) at every commit to detect vulnerabilities
+* Analysis with [Trivy](https://github.com/aquasecurity/trivy) the GitLab's repo (image or/and filesystem) at every commit to detect vulnerabilities

- - Displays a report in pipeline window and merge request (junit.xml format)
+* Displays a report in pipeline window and merge request (junit.xml format)
+* Fails if at least one security issue is found

 ## How to use it

 1. Please check supported OS and packages (see list below)
 2. Please check variables config (see list below)
 3. Add the corresponding url to your `.gitlab-ci.yml` file

     ```yaml
     include: